 Primary goal of aftercare: The main goal of aftercare is to keep you in recovery long after you leave the previous phases.

 Social support is one of the most important factors in helping recovering addicts maintain a healthy lifestyle.
-Along with the professionals you meet in rehab, you can draw strength and hope from a variety of community organizations, programs and activities:
+Along with the professionals you meet in rehab, you can draw strength and hope from a variety of community organizations and programs such as:

 - Alumni organizations